| Part Three: The American Enlightenment CHAPTER H11 THE AMERICAN COLONIES |

 implication (and widespread practice) is that children should be allowed to be willful and independent.
 This liberation

-of children even extends to saying grace at home before meals: Many parents no longer
+of children even extends to saying grace at home before meals: Many parents no

-of the family says grace – because the
+rest of the family says grace

-Sir William Blackstone (1723-1780) was another superstar who greatly influenced
+Sir William Blackstone (1723-1780) was another superstar who greatly

-the American f-ing fathers.
-Blackstone was an English
+influenced the American f-ing fathers.
+Blackstone was

-lawyer, antiquarian, and member of Parliament who was famous for his Commentaries
+Parliament who was famous for his Commentaries on the Laws of England.

-on the Laws of England.
-He was an Enlightened student of philosophy, a big
+He was an Enlightened student of philosophy, a big fan of Locke and Grotius,

-fan of Locke and Grotius, and an active propagandist and campaigner – sometimes
+and an active propagandist and campaigner – sometimes deceitfully so – for

-deceitfully so – for Natural and Common Law.
-(Technically speaking, Natural Law
+Natural and Common Law.
+(Technically speaking, Natural Law and Common Law are

-and Common Law are different.
-Natural Law is the invisible, unwritten Law of
+different.
+Natural Law is the invisible, unwritten Law of the way life ought to

-the way life ought to be that Nature or Nature’s God programmed into people.
+be that Nature or Nature’s God programmed into people.
+Common Law is derived

-Common Law is derived from Natural Law, is sometimes written down, and is used
+from Natural Law, is sometimes written down, and is used as a traditional

-as a traditional regulator by society.
-Practically speaking, however, Natural
+regulator by society.
+Practically speaking, however, Natural Law and Common Law

-Law and Common Law are so closely related the terms are often used interchangeably.
+are so closely related the terms are often used interchangeably.
+They were

-They were promoted as the foundation of “human liberties” and “human rights.”)
+promoted as the foundation of “human liberties” and “human rights.”)

 In 1753 Blackstone delivered the first